Winch

 A winch is a mechanical device that is used to pull in (wind up) or let out (wind out) or otherwise adjust the tension of a rope or wire rope (also called "cable" or "wire cable").

 In its simplest form, it consists of a spool (or drum) attached to a hand crank.
 Traditionally, winches on ships accumulated wire or rope on the drum; those that do not accumulate, and instead pass on the wire/rope (see yacht photo above), are called capstans.
 Despite this, sailboat capstans are most often referred to as winches.
 Winches are the basis of such machines as tow trucks, steam shovels and elevators.
 More complex designs have gear assemblies and can be powered by electric, hydraulic, pneumatic or internal combustion drives.
 It might include a solenoid brake and/or a mechanical brake or ratchet and pawl which prevents it unwinding unless the pawl is retracted.
 The rope may be stored on the winch.
 When trimming a line on a sailboat, the crew member turns the winch handle with one hand, while tailing (pulling on the loose tail end) with the other to maintain tension on the turns.
 Some winches have a "stripper" or cleat to maintain tension.
 These are known as "self-tailing" winches.

 History

+In the Ancient World

-The earliest literary reference to a winch can be found in the account of Herodotus of Halicarnassus on the Persian Wars (Histories 7.36), where he describes how wooden winches were used to tighten the cables for a pontoon bridge across the Hellespont in 480 BC.
+The earliest literary reference to a winch can be found in the account of Herodotus of Halicarnassus on the Persian Wars (Histories 7.36), where he describes how wooden winches were used to tighten the cables for a pontoon bridge across the Hellespont in 480 BCE.
 Winches may have been employed even earlier in Assyria.

-By the 4th century BC, winch and pulley hoists were regarded by Aristotle as common for architectural use (Mech.
+By the 4th century BCE, winch and pulley hoists were regarded by Aristotle as common for architectural use (Mech.
 18; 853b10-13).

+In the 20th Century

 The yacht Reliance, American defender of the 1903 America's Cup, was the first racing boat to be fitted with modern winches below decks.
 The Reliance's competitors relied on muscle power using topside mounted capstans and windlasses, which would soon be replaced in most applications by winches, including on fishing boats, where they are used to bring in the fishing nets.